Gail practices in the areas of labour, employment and human rights, and is a trained workplace investigator.

 Gail provides mediation services through Halifax Mediation.
 As a mediator, Gail draws on her substantial experience in labour mediations, as well as her advanced training in Transformative Mediation.

-Recognized for her excellence as a labour and employment lawyer, Gail is the Vice-Chair of the Canadian Bar Association National Labour and Employment Law Section, having previously served for five years on the Section Executive.
+Recognized for her excellence as a labour and employment lawyer, Gail is the Chair of the Canadian Bar Association National Labour and Employment Law Section, having previously served for six years on the Section Executive.
 Gail is also a Nova Scotia Human Rights Board of Inquiry Chair.

-Gail’s leadership in the profession includes her role as Treasurer of the Canadian Bar Association – Nova Scotia Branch.
-Prior to this, she served a two-year term as Equity Chair of the Branch, during which her focus was on highlighting the need to increase the diversity of Nova Scotia’s judiciary and on enhancing awareness of equality issues in the legal profession.
+Gail’s leadership in the profession includes her role as Vice-President of the Canadian Bar Association – Nova Scotia Branch.
+Prior to this, she served as Treasurer and a two-year term as Equity Chair of the Branch, during which her focus was on highlighting the need to increase the diversity of Nova Scotia’s judiciary and on enhancing awareness of equality issues in the legal profession.

-Having been active member of the Canadian Association for the Practical Study of Law in Education for several years, Gail was recently elected to the Board of Directors of CAPSLE.
-Gail is also the Co-Chair of the 2018 Halifax CAPSLE conference.
+Having been active member of the Canadian Association for the Practical Study of Law in Education for several years, Gail is a member of the Board of Directors of CAPSLE and Co-Chair of the 2018 Halifax CAPSLE conference.

 Gail is a thought-leader on the conduct of proper workplace investigations.
 She is frequently asked to provide both basic and advanced workplace investigation training to human resources professionals, and to speak to national and international audiences about how to transform and restore relationships through workplace investigations, including at the 2016 CAPSLE Conference, the 2016 International Restorative Conference, and the 2016 Association of Labor Relations Agencies Conference.